domsson/succade/README.md

 ## name-of-block.ini

 In the block directory, you can create one config file for each block.
 The file name should be the same as the block, but end in `.ini`.
 For example, if you have a `time` block (script), name the config file `time.ini`.
 Some of the values that can be set in these files are the same as in the succaderc file - if so, they will overwrite the behaviour specified there.
+This way, you can specify a default font color in `succaderc`, but decide to give some blocks a different one via their own config.

 - `fg` or `foreground` (string)
    See above.